Reclaim Democracy!

 The Poverty of the Debates

 Below are cumulative mentions of specific words or phrases by either George W. Bush or Al Gore during their three Commission on Presidential Debates events in 2000.
-Transcripts were obtained immediately after the third debate from CNN.com
+Transcripts were obtained from CNN and analyzed by Reclaim Democracy! staff.

 Middle Class